hexbatch/apple-core/v1/docs/core-overview.md

+# Apple Core

+The core api is not meant to be exposed directly to the public, but still needs basic auth to use when the services call on it

+The core is meant to be stand alone for testing and demonstration purposes though

+# Parts of the core api

-We have some objects (tokens) that are made out of attributes.
+* We have some objects (tokens) that are made out of attributes.
-A token has an owner and starts with some standard attributes.
+* A token has an owner and starts with some standard attributes.
-A token is always in at least one token-set.
+* A token is always in at least one token-set.
-A token can be in many token sets.
+* A token can be in many token sets.
-A token set can contain tokens not owned by the owner of the token set.
+* A token set can contain tokens not owned by the owner of the token set.
+* Token sets are altered, created and destroyed via set commands using type-groups
+* Actions listening in on different lifecycle stages of a token, and when a token joins a set, can run javascript to decide to allow this and do auto transfers of tokens

 Attributes are defined by themselves, and attached to the token-type.
 The tokens are instances of the token-type